KRISACHAN/ying-web/apps/admin/README.md

 # @ying-web/admin 🚀

-A modern, TypeScript-powered admin dashboard for managing various web applications and activities.
+A modern, TypeScript-powered admin dashboard for managing various web applications.

 ## Overview 🌟

 This dashboard is part of the `@ying-web` ecosystem, built with React 18 and TypeScript.
-It provides a sleek interface for managing different activities and applications, including:
+It provides a sleek interface for managing different applications.

--   🎯 Lucky Number Activity Management
--   📊 Dashboard Analytics _(coming soon)_
--   👥 User Management _(coming soon)_

 ## Tech Stack 💻